Codearte/gradle-nexus-staging-plugin/README.md

 into the configuration closure as `stagingProfileId`.

 It has to be mentioned that calling Nexus REST API ends immediately, but closing/release operations takes a moment.
-Therefore, to make it possible to call `closeRepository promoteRepository` together (or use `closeAndPromoteRepository`) there is a built-in retry mechanism.
+Therefore, to make it possible to call `closeRepository releaseRepository` together (or use `closeAndReleaseRepository`) there is a built-in retry mechanism.

 **Deprecation note**.
 Starting with version 0.8.0 `promoteRepository` and `closeAndPromoteRepository` are marked as deprecated and will be removed in the one of the future versions. `releaseRepository` and `closeAndReleaseRepository` can be used as drop-in replacements.
 The reasons behind that